 No, unless you're using a custom update protocol that fwupd does not already support.
 In this case you can either write a new plugin with a free license, or provide specifications to the fwupd developers.
 Most hardware can be updated using the existing UEFI UpdateCapsule or DFU code in fwupd.

-Please log in and upload files using the new secure admin console.
-If you need a new user created please see this page for more details.
+Once you have requested an account on the LVFS and have legal permission to redistribute the firmware, you can log in and upload files using the admin console.
 Files can be uploaded privately for testing and optionally embargoed until a specific date.

 makecab.exe on Windows and